-On June 28, 2021, ISO-NE and NEPOOL jointly filed Tariff changes to remove from Market Rule 1 Appendix B (Imposition of Sanctions by the ISO) and to make conforming changes to the Tariff reflecting the removal of that Appendix.
-Appendix B formerly established procedures and standards by which ISO-NE could impose sanctions, if subsequently approved by the FERC, for sanctionable conduct.
-However, ISO-NE concluded that the provisions of Appendix B were outdated, unclear, or internally inconsistent with other Tariff provisions.
-Accordingly, ISO-NE proposed, and the Participants Committee supported at its April 1, 2021 meeting (Agenda Item #6), its removal.
-Comments on this filing were due on or before July 19, 2021; none were filed.
-Doc-less interventions were filed by Calpine, Eversource, National Grid, NRG, and NESCOE.
-This matter is pending before the FERC.
-If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com) or Rosendo Garza (860-275-0660; rgarza@daypitney.com).
+On August 13, the FERC accepted Tariff changes that removed Appendix B (Imposition of Sanctions by the ISO) from Market Rule 1 and made conforming changes to the Tariff reflecting the removal of that Appendix.44 As previously reported, ISO-NE concluded that the provisions of Appendix B, which established procedures and standards by which ISO-NE could impose sanctions, if subsequently approved by the FERC, for sanctionable conduct, were outdated, unclear, or internally inconsistent with other Tariff provisions.
+The removal of Appendix B and the associated changes were accepted August 27, 2021, as requested.
+Unless the August 13 order is challenged, this proceeding will be concluded.
+If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slowbardi@daypitney.com) or Rosendo Garza (860-275-0660; rgarza@daypitney.com).